Model Essay February 2017 IELTS Writing Task 2 & Tips

 • Question: Did you like maths when you were at school?

-• Answer: I enjoyed maths at the beginning doing just simple sums but I didn’t like it as much once we progressed on to complex calculations and doing algebra and things like that.
+• Answer: Yes, I did.
+I enjoyed it at the beginning when we were doing just simple sums but I went off it as we progressed on to complex calculations, like complex algebra and things like that.

 • Question: Did you use a calculator at school for studying maths?